Frequently asked questions

 Let the little things get to you.

-I understand it could be frustrating if the weather wasn't perfect or you left something at home you needed.
+I understand it could be frustrating if the weather wasn't perfect or you left something at home that you needed.
 But as long as I am there to help you make the day the best it can be, you will want to look back on your pictures and remember being happy, not sad!

 "What if I get nervous?"

-Being nervous is good because it probably means you have been over due for your photos and are finally getting them done!
+Being nervous is good because it probably means you have been overdue for your photos and are finally getting them done!
 So nerves aside, you should be proud of this big moment!
 Half of what I do as a photographer is making people feel comfortable and confident.
 I will be supporting you every step of the way.

 "How long does a session last?"